trapexit/mergerfs/README.md

 #### Why was libfuse embedded into mergerfs?

-A significant number of users use mergerfs on distros with old versions of libfuse which have serious bugs.
+1. A significant number of users use mergerfs on distros with old versions of libfuse which have serious bugs.
 Requiring updated versions of libfuse on those distros isn't pratical (no package offered, user inexperience, etc.).
-The only practical way to provide a stable runtime on those systems was to "vendor" the library into the project.
+The only practical way to provide a stable runtime on those systems was to "vendor" / embed the library into the project.
+2. mergerfs was written to use the high level API.
+There are a number of limitations in the HLAPI that make certain features difficult or impossible to implement.
+While some of these features could be patched into newer versions of libfuse without breaking the public API some of them would require hacky code to provide backwards compatibility.
+While it may still be worth working with upstream to address these issues in future versions, since the library needs to be vendored for stability and compatibility reasons it is preferable / easier to modify the API.
+Longer term the plan is to rewrite mergerfs to use the low level API.

+#### Why did support for system libfuse get removed?

+See above first.

+If/when mergerfs is rewritten to use the low-level API then it'll be plausible to support system libfuse but till then its simply too much work to manage the differences across the versions.

 #### Why use mergerfs over mhddfs?